Under the General Data Protection Regulation (GDPR), where a personal data breach occurs, controllers must notify:

 - data subjects might be deprived of their rights and freedoms or prevented from exercising control over their personal data;

-- sensitive data data are processed (e.g. they reveals racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, genetic data, health data or data concerning sex life or criminal convictions and offences);
+- sensitive data are processed (e.g. they reveals racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, genetic data, health data or data concerning sex life or criminal convictions and offences);

 - where personal aspects are evaluated as well as location or movements tracked, in order to create or use personal profiles;